 An Grianan, our college in County Louth is a lifelong learning centre for all.

-The General Secretary will be accountable to the National President and the Board.
-The General Secretary will take primary responsibility for managing the ICA, for liaison with the National President and the Board, with external bodies, and for identifying development opportunities.
-The General Secretary will take responsibility for the fulfilment of the Association’s targets and objectives as set by the Board.
+The CEO will be accountable to the National President and the Board.
+The CEO will take primary responsibility for managing the ICA, for liaison with the National President and the Board, with external bodies, and for identifying development opportunities.
+The CEO will take responsibility for the fulfillment of the Association’s targets and objectives as set by the Board.

 - provide leadership in the development of ICA in compliance with statutory and regulatory standards